onincodes/iOS-Developer-Portfolio/README.md

 ## 📋 Drag-and-Drop To-Do List Feature using CoreData

 This project showcases a sleek To-Do list app concept with a focus on drag-and-drop functionality.
-Built using SwiftUI and CoreData, this app is designed to demonstrate my proficiency in creating intuitive user interfaces and leveraging the CoreData framework for local data storage.
+Built using SwiftUI and CoreData and following the MVVM (Model-View-ViewModel) architecture, this app is designed to demonstrate my proficiency in creating intuitive user interfaces and leveraging the CoreData framework for local data storage.

 This Drag-and-Drop To-Do List Feature is an open-source project.
 Feel free to use, modify, and distribute it in your applications.